serebrov/so-questions/nodejs-upwork-oauth/README.md

         });
     };

-According to the Upwork [docs](https://developers.upwork.com/?lang=node#getting-started_cross-domain-requests) it should work with `JSONP`.

-But it returns the 'Verification of signature failed' error.
-The very similar request works from node.js code.

-Also the example in the Upwork docs is incorrect, it says to add `callback=?` to the request, but jQuery adds this parameter automatically when you set `JSONP` data type.
-So probably some essential detail is missing from the docs or there is a problem on the Upwork side.

-Note: after I revoked the authorization in the Upwork UI, the error changed to 'The consumer_key and token combination does not exist or is not enabled'.

-Anyway, since you need the server side for Oauth, you also can use it to make the API requests to API and return to the client side.
+Anyway this is insecure, and since you need the server side for Oauth, you also can use it to make the API requests to API and return results to the client side.

 ### How to use the code example